hunterloftis/stoppable/readme.md

 ## Design decisions

-- Monkey patching generally sucks, but in this case it's the nicest APIs.
+- Monkey patching generally sucks, but in this case it's the nicest API.
 Let's call it "decorating."
-- `grace` could be specified on the stop method, but it's better to match the existing `server.close` API
+- `grace` could be specified on `stop`, but it's better to match the existing `server.close` API.
 - Clients should be handled respectfully, so we aren't just destroying sockets, we're sending `FIN` packets first.
 - Any solution to this problem requires bookkeeping on every connection and request/response.
 We're doing a minimum of work on these "hot" code paths and delaying as much as possible to the actual `stop` method.